vectordotdev/vector/docs/specs/component.md

 **Extends the [Error event].**

-*All components- MUST emit error events in accordance with the [Error event] requirements.
+*All components* MUST emit error events in accordance with the [Error event] requirements.

 This specification does not list a standard set of errors that components must